 I was in Skydivers, you know.

-Show 609, The Skydivers, was also directed by Coleman Francis.
+Show 609, The Skydivers, indeed featured Anthony Cardoza (the guy in this scene) and was also directed by Coleman Francis.

 I’m a bad boy.